EdwardHinkle/eddie-personal/_source/now.md

 layout: now
 title: /now
 permalink: /now/
 excerpt: Curious about what I'm up to and what I'm currently focusing on?
 That's what this page is all about.
-Current as of February 2017.
+Current as of March 2017.
 root_page: true
 ---